matthojo/Hari/README.md

 ## Description

 This is just a small CMS powered by a single folder.
 No database is required.
-All you do is drag and drop images into the directory you choose and that's it.
-Text posts can be made with Markdown support included.
+All you do is drag and drop images / text files into the directory you choose, and that's it.
+Text posts can include Markdown too.
 An example can be found at [Hari's Timeline](http://hari.matthojo.co.uk/).

 ## License